smockensturm/hommicons/README.md

 ## Requirements

-This plugin requires Craft CMS 3.x.
+This plugin requires Craft CMS 4.x.

+For the Craft CMS 3.x plugin version, see 0.x tags.

 ## Installation